top of page

 • Avoid keeping the braces on for more than 12 months.

-• Consider leaving braces up during the first tropical storm season but still adhere to the 12-month limit.
+• Consider leaving braces up during the first tropical storm season, but still adhere to the 12-month limit.

 Remember, proper support during the early stages ensures your palm tree’s successful growth and resilience!